riosengineer/cloudflare-bicep-deploy/README.md

 ### Public ACR

 If you want to try it out without effort, then you can use `br:cloudflarebicep.azurecr.io/extensions/cloudflare:0.1.2` as the ACR reference which I have published.

-### CloudFlare API Setup

-You will need to create a CloudFlare API token from the [CloudFlare API Tokens page](https://dash.cloudflare.com/profile/api-tokens).

-- Create Custom Token
-- Permissions: Zone - DNS - Edit
-- Zone Resources: Include - Specific Zone - Your Domain
-- Save and make a note of the API Token
-- Make this an enviornment variable `CLOUDFLARE_API_TOKEN` locally (`$env:CLOUDFLARE_API_TOKEN = "here"`), or as a GitHub enviornment secret if running in a pipeline so that `bicep local-deploy` will authenticate successfully.

 ## 🤝 Contributing